Marta Halina

 Animal-AI Testbed

 Are current AI as smart as crows or honey bees?
-The Animal-AI Olympics draws on work in animal cognition research to test the capabilities of AI.
-Using this platform, we have recently shown that AI and children perform similarly on basic navigational tasks, but children perform better on more complex cognitive tests like those requiring object permanence.
+The Animal-AI Testbed draws on work in animal cognition research to test the capabilities of AI.
+Using this platform, we have shown that AI and children perform similarly on basic navigational tasks, but children perform better on more complex cognitive tests like those requiring object permanence.
+See our recent arXiv paper for details: Animal-AI 3: What's New & Why You Should Care.

 Photo by Elsa Loissel